 - It is a bad idea to choose a story solely because you think it will interest me.
-The most enjoyable aspect of this project for me is learning about (and from) what interests you. - Most stories can be adequately explained by one or two economic concepts.
+The only enjoyable aspect of this project for me is learning about (and from) what interests you. - Do not take a story and just narrate it using economic terminology.
+Economics should not be used in telling the story but rather in explaining, or motivating, or justifying, or evaluating events or results in your story. - Most stories can be adequately explained by one or two economic concepts.
 Attempting to incorporate too many concepts may result in shallow analysis. - You may use economic concepts not covered in the course, but ensure you define them clearly.
 However, refrain from using concepts you do not fully understand. - Original statistical analysis, model-building, or conducting experiments and surveys are not required. - It is not mandatory to have graphs or figures.
-Use them only if they tell parts of the story better than words. - You are not supposed to include your own suggestions or remedies for societal or economic issues. - It's acceptable for your story to consist of sub-stories as long as there is a clear connection among them. - Do NOT divide the workload among you as: "each group member delivers X words on that segment".
-Some segments will need 200 words and more research, some others 800 words and perhaps less research. - The most usual reason for subpar projects is when 5 group members write 5 different essays and then staple them together as one project.
-Ensure your project reads cohesively as one group effort, not as 5 disjointed works that each uses a different terminology and has its own intro-main topic-conclusion.
+Use them only if they tell parts of the story better than words. - You are not expected to include your own suggestions or remedies for societal or economic issues. - It's acceptable for your story to consist of sub-stories as long as there is a clear connection among them. - If your story is from fiction (movies, series, novels, etc.) you must stick to the original story.
+Altering a story to fit your economic narrative or inventing your own fictional story does not fulfill the requirements of the assignment. - It is NOT necessary for every group member to contribute textually to the project.
+Roles within the group can be varied: writing, research, editorial work (to blend the individual contributions in a cohesive final text) or project coordination (to keep track of who is doing what, when and how). - If a member of your group tries to free-ride on the work of other members, please email me with details on the issue.